-Aim at the base of the fire, not the flames.
-This is important – in order to put out the fire, you must extinguish the fuel.
+- Aim at the base of the fire, not the flames.
+This is important – to put out the fire, you must extinguish the fuel.

-By following these procedures, a fire can be extinguished in the quickest and safest manner possible.
+Following these procedures can extinguish a fire in the quickest and safest manner possible.

 Extinguishers Must Fit the Fire